 Gather Up Your First Aid Items

 Please look around your house and gather your first aid items to see what inventory you have so you can then evaluate what you need to replace, discard, or purchase.
 If you have a first aid kit already, that’s awesome!

 If you’re like me, sometimes you need to discard expired over-the-counter bottles or boxes.
 Here’s the deal, you don’t need to purchase an expensive first aid kit, just start with a little and add the things you need as your budget allows.

-The first few pictures are professional photos and then some of my own non-professional ones, but I wanted to share several ways to make first aid kits today.
-Please note you can purchase most of these first aid kit containers at your local stores.
+The first few pictures are professional photos and then some of my own non-professional ones, but I wanted to share several ways to make first aid kits.
+Please note that you can purchase most of these first-aid kit containers at your local store or online.

 First Aid Kits